amethyst/amethyst/book/src/pong_tutorial/pong_tutorial_02.md

 The `load_from_data` function returns a `Handle<Mesh>`, also known as a `MeshHandle`.
-Since `Handle` implements component, we can attach it to our entity right away, and once the mesh is fully loaded, it will be added to the entity as well.
-In this minimal scenario, the mesh will be available on the next frame, but if, for instance, we were loading a large asset from disk, we could still attach the `Handle` right away, which will give us access to the asset once it's ready.
+Since `Handle` implements component, we can attach it to our entity.
+Once the mesh is fully loaded, a system which asks the handle for the mesh will receive it.
+If the mesh isn't loaded yet, the handle will return `None`.
+In this minimal scenario, the mesh will be available on the next frame.

 In addition to mesh data, we also need a material to draw our mesh with.
 We'll use the Amethyst renderer's `MaterialDefaults` (another resource) and only